-Georgia District Attorney Launches Criminal Investigation Into Donald Trump’s Effort To Overturn Election
+Georgia District Attorney Launches Criminal Investigation Into Donald Trump's Effort To Overturn Election

 The most well-known example of Trump's alleged efforts to influence the election was the call made to Raffensperger, Georgia's top elections official.
 Despite the results confirmed after three recounts, the former president urged him to "find 11,780 votes" and declare him the winner.

-“Well, Mr. President, the challenge that you have is the data you have is wrong.
+"Well, Mr. President, the challenge that you have is the data you have is wrong.
 We have to stand by our numbers.
-We believe our numbers are right.,” Raffensperger responded during the hour-long call.
+We believe our numbers are right," Raffensperger responded during the hour-long call.

-Trump also made a call to Gov. Brian Kemp and sought to have him call a special session for the legislature to select a Trump-aligned slate of electors as well as one to an investigator overseeing an audit of absentee ballot signatures in Cobb County.
-The state Senate held hearings into alleged voter fraud that featured Trump’s personal attorney Rudy Giuliani, while the State Attorney General’s office struck down several lawsuits that would have invalidated the state’s votes.
+Trump also made a call to Gov. Brian Kemp and sought to have him call a special session for the legislature to select a Trump-aligned slate of electors, as well as one to an investigator overseeing an audit of absentee ballot signatures in Cobb County.
+The state Senate held hearings into alleged voter fraud that featured Trump's personal attorney Rudy Giuliani, while the State Attorney General's office struck down several lawsuits that would have invalidated the state's votes.

 The decision by the DA to launch an investigation follows the Georgia State Election Board's announcement that they were opening an investigation of their own into Trump's actions surrounding the election.
 The board could eventually turn over their findings to the District Attorney.